Seeking Nominations for 2022 Governor’s Conservation Achievement Awards

 Each year the North Carolina Wildlife Federation presents the prestigious Governor’s Conservation Achievement Awards, an effort to honor individuals, governmental bodies, organizations, and others who have exhibited an unwavering commitment to conservation in North Carolina.
 These are the highest natural resource honors given in the state.
 By recognizing, publicizing, and honoring these conservation leaders—young and old, professional and volunteer—the North Carolina Wildlife Federation hopes to inspire all North Carolinians to take a more active role in protecting the natural resources of our state.

-The nomination period for the Governor’s Conservation Achievement Awards is open through July 5, 2021.
-These awards are presented each year at a gala banquet.
-Award recipients receive a handsome statuette and certificate.
+The nomination period for the Governor’s Conservation Achievement Awards is open through July 5, 2022.
+Complete all fields of the official nomination form below.
+Awards will be presented at a gala banquet on Sept.
+10. Award recipients will receive an artist-designed statuette and certificate.

 We’re looking for Conservation Heroes!